RobustoFramework/Robusto/README.md

 * **Enable agile hardware development**<br/>
 The lower cost and cheaper hardware, in conjunction with thinner and easier-to-route cabling and simpler connector makes it easier to work more iteratively.
 * **Test much of you code on the PC**
-The ability to run at least most your code on native PC:s makes software development easier to make test driven, as you get to run the tests on a way faster and more powerful platform, without having to wait for firmware uploads and long build times (applies especially to ESP-IDF).
+The ability to run at least most your code on native PC:s makes software development easier to make test driven, as you get to run the tests on a way faster and more powerful platform, without having to wait for firmware uploads and long build times (looking at you, ESP-IDF).

 # What is it not?